British gas are a disgrace!

 - I'll just speak to a manager - came back ten minutes later, repeating the 10% tax excuse

-- what's that got to do with charging me £32 extra this year?
+- The guaranteed hire car was free last year - what's that got to do with charging me £32 extra this year?

 - The "system" will let me take off the guaranteed hire car but won't issue a refund at the moment, it will be corrected when you receive your new policy document